baluneboy/biomedken/pims/ugaudio/readme.txt

 # failed to handle filenaming as expected.
 That is, if I overwrite a file
 # including "RETFS" in suffix with one that had "rETFS", it still showed up with
 # capital R (instead of lowercase) in filename.
 Sadly, Mavericks seems to behave
 # like Windows in this regard.
-C'mon man!
+C'mon mac!
 #
 # R A T F S  process-chain encoding to include with suffix on output filename
 # : : : : :